How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 • Has experience with your specific venue

-The DC Wedding Planner Survival Guide: FAQs
+Wedding Planner Cost FAQs

-"Should I tip my planner?"
-Not required but definitely appreciated.
-Usually, 10-20% of their fee or $250-$500 cash for the lead planner, plus something for assistants.
+Should I tip my wedding planner?
+It's not required but appreciated.
+Usually 10 to 20% of their fee, or $250 to $500 cash for the lead planner, plus something for assistants.
 Some planners include gratuity in their contracts, so check first.
-And please, no checks on the wedding day - nobody has time for that.
+And please, no checks on the wedding day.
+Nobody has time for that.

-"What's the difference between a planner and a coordinator?"
-Think of it this way: A coordinator is like a director making sure everyone hits their marks on show day.
+What's the difference between a wedding planner and a coordinator?
+A coordinator is like a director making sure everyone hits their marks on show day.
 A planner is like a producer who helps create the entire show from scratch.
-Coordinators execute, planners create AND execute.
+Coordinators execute.
+Planners create AND execute.
+(Full breakdown here.)

-"Is a planner worth it for my 40-person wedding?"
-YES.
+Is a wedding planner worth it for a 40-person wedding?
+Yes.
 Even small weddings have moving parts.
 You want to be present for your intimate celebration, not running around checking on vendors.
 At a minimum, get day-of coordination.
 Your future married self will thank you.

-"Can I negotiate planner fees?"
+Can I negotiate wedding planner fees?
 Sometimes, but not by much.
 Instead of asking for a discount, ask what they could add for the same price, or what services you could remove to lower the cost.
-Most planners price fairly for their expertise and time.
+Most planners price their expertise and time fairly.

-"When should I book my planner?"
-Yesterday.
-But seriously, 12-18 months before your wedding is ideal.
+When should I book my wedding planner?
+Ideally, 12 to 18 months before your wedding.
 Good planners book up fast, especially for peak season.
-Plus, booking early means they can help you avoid expensive mistakes from the start.
+Booking early also means they can help you avoid expensive mistakes from the start.

 The Bottom Line (With Love)